darsa-group/darsa-group.github.io/content/home/banner.md

  css_class = ""
 +++

-## **PhD opportunity** in "Machine learning for sustainable and resilient agrosystems: using remote sensing and deep learning to monitor biodiversity and pests in production and breeding fields"
+## **PhD opportunity** in "Developing Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems"

-We are looking for candidates to start this **fully-funded** and exciting project in **early 2023**.
+We are looking for a candidate to start this **fully-funded** and exciting project in **early 2023**.
 More information [here](post/2022-novo-phd).